PHYS 403-01

 |

-A (Fall) Non-credit course offered once per week, required of all first-year graduate students.
+A (Fall) - One credit course given once per week, required of all first-year graduate students.
 The seminar consists of lectures and discussions on various aspects of being an effective teaching assistant, including interactions with undergraduate student body and cross-cultural issues.
-B (Spring) - Noncredit course given once per week required of all first-year graduate students.
+(Spring) - Noncredit course given once per week required of all first-year graduate students.
 Members of the faculty discuss topics in their current area of research interest.

 - Location